Upgrade to remove ads

 🗑

-nursing considerations during labor induction show
+nursing considerations during labor induction continuous monitoring of uterine activity and fetal heart rate

 🗑

-show hypertension, ruptured membranes, uterine infection, worsening medical problems, fetal problems, placental insufficiency, fetal death
+indications to induce labor hypertension, ruptured membranes, uterine infection, worsening medical problems, fetal problems, placental insufficiency, fetal death

 🗑